johnthagen/python-blueprint/Dockerfile.md

 RUN pip install "poetry==${POETRY_VERSION}"

 # Pre-download/compile wheel dependencies into a virtual environment.
-# Doing this in a multi-stage build allows ommitting compile dependencies from the final image.
+# Doing this in a multi-stage build allows omitting compile dependencies from the final image.
 # This must be the same path that is used in the final image as the virtual environment has
-# absoulte symlinks in it.
+# absolute symlinks in it.
 ENV VIRTUAL_ENV /opt/venv
 RUN python -m venv ${VIRTUAL_ENV}
 ENV PATH "${VIRTUAL_ENV}/bin:${PATH}"